 This document is disseminated under the sponsorship of the U.S. Department of Transportation in the interest of information exchange.
 The United States Government assumes no liability for the contents or use thereof.
 The United States Government does not endorse products or manufacturers.
 Trade or manufacturer's names appear herein solely because they are considered essential to the objective of this report.
-This document does not constitute FAA certification policy.
-Consult your local FAA aircraft certification office as to its use.
+The findings and conclusions in this report are those of the author(s) and do not necessarily represent the views of the funding agency.
+This document does not constitute FAA policy.
+Consult the FAA sponsoring organization listed on the Technical Documentation page as to its use.